An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: The Overtaking Trajectory Planning Framework

 \subsubsection{Notation Description}

-As shown in Fig.\ref{fig_sample_1}, the spatio-temporal sampling space consists of the plane and time, the sampling node $p = \mathbb{R}^2 \times [0,T]$.
+As shown in Figure \ref{fig_sample_1}, the spatiotemporal sampling space consists of the plane and time, the sampling node $p = \mathbb{R}^2 \times [0,T]$.
 The trajectory of $j$th vehicles is regarded as an obstacle, $j\in \mathbb{N}_0$, the occupancy states set is represented by the thick black lines.
 In this section, the Frenet coordinate system \cite{werling2012optimal} is constructed along the road centerline.
-Table \ref{notation_table} explains some symbols in this section. \begin{breakablealgorithm} {\textbf{Input:}} {\textbf{Output:}} \end{breakablealgorithm} The search graph shown in Fig.\ref{fig_sample_1} contains two types of sampling nodes: the $layer$ $node$ and $link$ $node$.
+Table \ref{notation_table} explains some symbols in this section.

+The search graph shown in Figure \ref{fig_sample_1} contains two types of sampling nodes: the $layer$ $node$ and $link$ $node$.
 The position of the $layer$ $node$ is obtained by sampling on the corresponding layer.
-Several link nodes are sampled in the free area between adjacent layers.
-When obstacles block the connections between the adjacent layers nodes, they can be bypassed using link nodes located between them, as indicated by the yellow edges, which is indicated in Fig.\ref{fig_sample_2}.
+Several link nodes are sampled in the free area between adjacent layers. \revmwl{When obstacles block the connections between the adjacent layers nodes, they can be bypassed using link nodes (highlighted as yellow edges in Figure \ref{fig_sample_2})}.
 It is worth noting that $p_g$ contains a series of nodes with the exact geographic coordinates but differ in arrival times.
 Starting at node $p$, they backtrack through $p.E_2$ and $p.E_1$, recording each layer node and link node traversed until reaching $p_s$.
-This process constructs a trajectory skeleton $e$ from $p_s$ to $p$.
+This process constructs a path skeleton $e$ from $p_s$ to $p$.